Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Rest-Frame UV Luminosity Function at z>12

 For the luminosity function, we adopt a redshift-dependent \citet{Schechter} function

 where the redshift-dependent normalization $\phi_{\star}(z)$ can be further parameterized.
 Our fiducial choice for the normalization evolution is

 We will refer to $z_0$ as the reference redshift, which we will take fixed at $z_0=12$ unless otherwise noted.
 The default parameters of the model then include $\vec{\theta} = [M^\star,\alpha,\phi_{\star,0},\eta]$, or the characteristic magnitude $M^\star$, the faint-end slope $\alpha$, the normalization at the reference redshift $\phi_{\star,0}$, and the log-linear rate of change with redshift $\eta$.
 In practice, we fit in maggies $l = -0.4M_{UV}$ and then convert to absolute magnitudes after inference.
-We adopt log-uniform priors for $\phi_{\star,0}$ and $\eta$, a uniform prior in magnitude, and for $\alpha$ we adopt a tight Gaussian prior $\mathcal{N}(-2,0.1)$ given our limited range of luminosity and area.
+We adopt log-uniform priors for $\phi_{\star,0}$ and $\eta$, a uniform prior in magnitude, and a uniform prior in $\alpha$.
 The priors are reported in Table \ref{tab:lf_model}, along with our inferred constraints on the parameters.
 We emphasize again that information from all redshifts where the selection function has non-negligible support is included by our inference procedure, which accounts both for regions of redshift and magnitude space with detections and those absent samples that could have been detected if present.
 The effective redshift range where our model is informative for the luminosity function is mostly set by the selection completeness (Figure \ref{fig:selection_completeness}), or roughly $z\sim11-20$.
 We present the full posterior distributions on the parameters in Figure \ref{fig:posteriors}.
 We here emphasize that the clear covariance between $\phi_\star$ and $M^\star$ mostly acts to keep the luminosity density $\rho_{UV}\propto L^\star \phi_\star$ roughly constant at a given redshift.
 This feature is reflected in our constraints on $\rho_{UV}$ shown in Figure \ref{fig:uvdensity}.

 Since we constrain the abundance of galaxies at all selected and detectable redshifts and magnitudes simultaneously, evaluating the luminosity function at any one redshift requires computing the marginal distribution of the luminosity function equation \ref{eqn:schechter} over the posterior distribution of parameters for a given redshift and range of absolute magnitudes.
 At each $z$ and $M_{UV}$, equation \ref{eqn:schechter} is evaluated for all posterior samples, and the cumulative distribution of $\rho_{UV}$ weighted by the sample weights $w_k$ constructed.
 Figure \ref{fig:lf} shows the marginal constraint on the UV luminosity function at redshift $z=12$, with the 16-84\% of $\phi_{UV}$ shown as a shaded region and the median $\phi_{UV}$ shown as a white line.
 We also show the median inferred $\phi_{UV}$ at $z=14$ as a light gray line.
 Note that none of these $\phi_{UV}$ percentiles are guaranteed to follow equation \ref{eqn:schechter} individually, but we do report the marginalized constraints on the luminosity function parameters in Table \ref{tab:lf_model}.
 We also show our step-wise luminosity function estimates computed in redshift bins of $11.5<z<13.5$ and $13.5<z<15$.
 These step-wise luminosity function measures are reported in Table \ref{tab:lf_stepwise}.